Lesson:

 The people of Israel were afraid again and ran to hide in their caves.

-sheep, cattle and donkeys.
-As a result, the people of Israel were
+result, the people of Israel were poor and very hungry.
+There were

-God's people couldn't protect themselves.
+too many Midianites, and God's people couldn't protect themselves!

 Finally the Israelites could stand it no longer and cried out to God for